 “Everyone is now in their own little bubble, disconnected from each other.
 I realised that every night, there is actually an amazing light performance hidden up high in our sky.
 SEEING STARS brings the stars back to your own street.
 The stars are one switch away.” - Daan Roosegaarde, artist

 SEEING STARS creates a sense of connection, not only with our community, but also with our planet.
-SEEING STARS is a collaboration between the residents, government, and businesses of Franeker, Unesco Netherlands and Studio Roosegaarde to switch off all non-essential household lights, billboards, and street lights.
+SEEING STARS is a collaboration between the residents, government, and businesses of the city, Unesco Netherlands and Studio Roosegaarde to switch off all non-essential household lights, billboards, and street lights.
 By removing this light pollution on a city-wide scale, SEEING STARS enables everyone to reconnect with the universe and experience the magic of starlight again.
 Public safety is ensured in close collaboration with the local government.
-SEEING STARS begins in Franeker and aims to travel to cities such as Leiden, Sydney, Venice, Stockholm, and Reykjavik.
+SEEING STARS began in Franeker and Leiden and aims to travel to cities such as Sydney, Venice, Stockholm, and Reykjavik.